MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-account-protection.md

 # Protect customer accounts with Dynamics 365 Fraud Protection

-Microsoft Dynamics 365 Fraud Protection (Fraud Protection) includes account protection capabilities to help you assess whether any suspicious activity is occurring in your business ecosystem.
+Microsoft Dynamics 365 Fraud Protection includes account protection capabilities to help you assess whether any suspicious activity is occurring in your business ecosystem.
 These capabilities include risk assessment capabilities that you can use to block or challenge fraudulent attempts to create accounts or compromise existing accounts.
 Here are some examples:

 -	APIs for real-time risk assessment
 -	A rule and list experience that you can use to optimize your risk strategy according to your business needs